Climate change and vanishing islands threaten brown pelicans | WTOP News

 When the biologist Juita Martinez conducted research in coastal Louisiana between 2018 and 2021, she found the number of pelicans on another unrestored and flooded island, Felicity, dropped from 500 to about 20.

-“In the last decade or two, we’ve lost so many pelican nesting sites,” she said.

-Brown pelicans can live more than 20 years, and in long-lived seabirds the impact of breeding troubles takes time to become clear.
+Brown pelicans can live more than 20 years, so the impact of breeding troubles takes time to become clear.

-For now, pelicans are still common in coastal Louisiana, and their likenesses are everywhere — license plates, mugs, T-shirts, restaurant signs and university seals.
+For now, pelicans are still common in coastal Louisiana, and their likenesses are everywhere — license plates, restaurant signs and university seals.

-At the Bayou Boogaloo music and arts fair, pelican artwork often sells out first, said New Orleans painter Patrick Henry, standing with his brightly colored bird portraits.

 Follow Christina Larson on Twitter: @larsonchristina